Raykeen/baselinka/README.md

 # Baselinka

-Chrome extension that shows baseline of DOM elements on hover.
+Chrome extension that shows the baseline of DOM elements on hover.

-## ~~Is~~ How it works
+## How it works

-Baselinka tries to put some dummy-element along with target node, than extracts dummys vertical position.
-It consider if element in flex container or just inline element.
+Baselinka tries to put a dummy element alongside the target node, then extracts the dummy's vertical position.
+It calculates whether the element is in a flex container or an inline.

 ## Controls

-`Alt + MouseWheel` - show baseline of parent elements.
+`Alt + MouseWheel` - show the baseline of a parent elements.